pukkapies/urop2019/README.md

 In our case, we used 96 mel bins, a sample rate of 16kHz and split the data into 100 .`tfrecord` files.
-We also had the data stored as `.npz` files, since we have loaded the `.mp3` files as numpy for silence analysis and stored them in a previous section.
+We also had the data stored as `.npz` files, since we have loaded the `.mp3` files as NumPy for silence analysis and stored them in a previous section.
 However, again, we would recommend users to convert directly from `.mp3` files as the `.npz` files need a lot of storage.